chlohal/obsidian-terminal/README.md

 After copying the files, restart Obsidian and it should work!

+## Dependencies

+- NodeJS (v16 or compatible).
+This should be installed by Electron

 ## Tools Used

-**You don't need any dependencies.
+**You don't need these as dependencies.
 This section is only included to give credit to the projects that made this possible**

 - [xterm.js](https://github.com/xtermjs/xterm.js)